 The Center for Social Concern’s student initiatives allows for more tailored advising support while meeting the needs of our students and partners.
 To support this diversified structure of student-led activities, we offer the following two categories of initiatives: 1) Student Groups and 2) Event-Based Service Programs.

 Students interested in starting a new initiative may submit a new proposal during the annual proposal period, March 1 through March 15.
 Read more about starting a new student initiative.

 Civic Engagement Recognition and Allocations Commission

-The Civic Engagement Recognition and Allocations Commission strives to increase student input and enhance transparency in the student initiative recognition and funding process.
-The Commission consists of 7 members: 5 student commissioners and 2 CSC staff members.
+The Civic Engagement Recognition and Allocations Commission strives to increase student input and enhance transparency in the student led recognition and funding process.
+Commissioners will be responsible for (1) supporting student groups, (2) allocating funding, (3) recognizing productive and ethical service.The Commission consists of student commissioners and CSC staff members.

-- during annual allocations (submitted as part of re-registration in March)
+Annual Allocations (submitted as part of re-registration in March)

 - Transportation to service projects